 If you have any questions and would like advice on any of these forms of giving, please contact us and we would be delighted to work with you through this process.

-The Master's College equips young Christian men and women for spiritual service and leadership - on the job, in the home, and through their ministries.
-That was our goal when we began as Los Angeles Baptist College in 1927 and that remains our goal today.
+The Master's University equips young Christian men and women for spiritual service and leadership - on the job, in the home, and through their ministries.

 Every class we teach and every degree we confer stand on the foundation of God's Word.
 Our students acquire knowledge from a biblical perspective, filtering everything they learn through the lens of God's Word.
 In other words, they gain wisdom to serve and wisdom to lead.